U.S. safety regulators open probe of Mazda CX-9 for brake issue

 The NHTSA previously investigated brake master cylinder leaks in the 2008-model CX-9 but closed that probe in April 2012 because of a low probability the condition could affect brake performance, according to the NHTSA documents.

-In the latest probe, however, the complaints said possible loss of power assist to the brake, reduced brake effectiveness, and several consumers reported hearing a hissing noise during brake application, according to the NHTSA documents.
+In the latest probe, however, the complaints said possible loss of power assist to the brake, reduced brake effectiveness and several reported hearing a hissing noise during brake application, according to the NHTSA documents.